My Story & Training

 Current Trainings:

-I aspire to be a source of inspiration, and to offer a space for reflection, exploration and connection.
+I aspire to create a space for inspiration, reflection, exploration and connection.
 I welcome you to join me on this path of awakening to the wisdom of our hearts and embracing our courage to connect compassionately and mindfully with our lived experience.
-Please reach out and let me know how I can be of compassionate support to you.
+Please reach out and let me know how I can be of compassionate service to you.

 With lovingkindness,